Honduras Passport Ranking

-The Honduran passport currently ranks on the 37th place according to the Guide visa index.
+The Honduran passport currently ranks on the 37th place according to the Guide Passport Ranking Index.
 It provides visa-free access to 134 countries.
 This grants it an overall high mobility score and makes it a desirable passport.
 Honduran passport holders have visa-free access and visas on arrival to countries such as Singapore, United Kingdom, Russia, Israel and the entire European Union.
 This allows almost instant travel opportunities to worldwide prime destinations.
 Honduran passport holders do however require a visa to enter about 92 destinations.
 Some countries where a visa is required are China, the United States and Australia.

 The Republic of Honduras consists of 18 departments.
 The most important departments are Cortés, Francisco Morazán and Yoro.
 The country is situated in Central America, bordering Guatemala, El Salvador and Nicaragua.
 It has a total surface of 112,492 square kilometers.
 The country’s terrain is characterized by a mostly mountainous interior and coastal plains.
 Its climate is subtropical in the lowlands and temperate in the mountains.

 The overall population is over 9.5 million people.
 The capital of the country is Tegucigalpa, which is also the most populous city with 1.2 million inhabitants.
 Other major cities are San Pedro Sula and La Ceiba.
 The country’s largest airport is Ramón Villeda Morales International Airport (SAP.
 This makes it the 8th busiest airport in Central America.
 The airport provides access to regional and North American destinations.